indestructible-type/Cooper/README.md

 Building
 --------
 Build scripts can be found inside the "sources" folder.
-To build, download and install the required software listed in the "requirements.txt" file before running the gen-sources.sh script and the build script that corresponds to your desired output (so if you want woff2 files run "build-woff2.sh")
+To build, download and install the required software listed in the "requirements.txt" file before running the build script that corresponds to your desired output (so if you want otf files run "build-otf.sh")

 Contributing
 ---------------